Poland Didn't Always Speak Polish: The Lost Linguistic Diversity of Europe

-In these first lines of the Polish national epic Pan Tadeusz – known by heart by virtually all schoolchildren in Poland – Adam Mickiewicz speaks of Lithuania in a sense that is by essentially unrelated to modern-day Lithuania.
+In these first lines of the Polish national epic Pan Tadeusz – known by heart by virtually all schoolchildren in Poland – Adam Mickiewicz speaks of Lithuania in a sense that is essentially unrelated to modern-day Lithuania.
 The latter is a Baltic country which gained independence after the fall of the Soviet Union, and which is populated by a majority of ethnic Lithuanians, all of whom speak the Lithuanian language.
-Lithuania in the days of Adam Mickiewicz was a wide territory that spread over much of Belarus, Poland and Ukraine, and which was populated by Poles, Belarusians, and Jews as well as Lithuanians.
+Lithuania in the days of Mickiewicz was a wide territory that spread over much of Belarus, Poland and Ukraine, and it was populated by Poles, Belarusians, and Jews as well as Lithuanians.

 In this historical sense, Mickiewicz was undoubtedly Lithuanian.
 There are several other cases of prominent ethnic Poles (among them famous figures like Józef Piłsudski or Czesław Miłosz) proudly calling themselves Lithuanians.

 For centuries, the Lithuanian language was spoken primarily in the countryside, while much of the local nobility was Polonised.
 This began to change in the 19th century when a sense of national identity began to grow.
 This also entailed new interest in the Lithuanian language, an Indo-European language from the Baltic language group – one of the most ancient languages on the continent, bearing many similarities to languages like Latin or Sanskrit.